 At Q2 Technologies we regularly remove mercaptans from crude oil and condensate using both our Pro3® and ProM®chemistries.
 By removing mercaptans we help producers meet pipeline requirements and help traders meet contract specifications for crude sold to refiners.
 We typically see mercaptan requirements in pipeline tariffs to be less than 50 ppm.
 In early 2020 we successfully treated a 750,000 barrel export cargo with high mercaptans.

 Treating mercaptans is more complicated than H2S.
 Mercaptans are heavier and more complex molecules that require more time and contact for the chemical reaction to happen.
 We recommend to performing lab testing prior to chemical treatment to ensure specifications will be met.
 Figure 3 below shows a sulfur speciation done before ProM® and post ProM® treatment.
-To find out about the materials and methodology we followed to obtain the data and to learn how we can help you remove mercaptans from your crude contact us today.
+To find out about the materials and methodology we followed to obtain the data and to learn how we can help you remove mercaptans from your crude, visit our detailed guide on removing mercaptans while keeping costs in line or contact us today.

 Sulfur Speciation Pre and Post ProM® Treatment